 Clinicians have used systematic reviews to inform evidence-based healthcare since the 1980s.
 Findings from such reviews have led to considerable improvements in the way clinical trials are conducted and reported (Plint et al., 2006).
 Over the last two decades, researchers have adopted systematic review methods to summarise and appraise evidence from laboratory animal studies (de Vries et al., 2014) and have achieved similar success in research improvement (McCann et al., 2016; Ramirez et al., 2017).
 However, the fundamental differences between clinical and animal studies mean that systematic review methodologies must be appropriately adapted (Hunniford et al., 2021).
 The development of several tools has been instrumental in supporting researchers conducting systematic reviews and meta-analyses of animal studies, including checklists for assessing the risk of bias (Hooijmans et al., 2014) and reporting quality (Macleod et al., 2004) of laboratory animal studies, and a protocol template for systematic reviews of animal intervention studies (de Vries et al., 2015).
 Despite this, reporting quality of animal systematic reviews is low (Mueller et al., 2014; Hunniford et al., 2021).
 Currently in development is an extension to the PRISMA guidelines specifically designed for preclinical systematic reviews (PRISMA-Pre), which aim to improve the reporting quality of preclinical systematic reviews (Hunniford et al., 2021).

-Here, we aim to conduct an umbrella review to identify the quantity, characteristics, and reporting quality of systematic reviews which synthesise research using genetically-modified animals to model NDCs.
-We will assess the reporting quality of included systematic reviews using the PRISMA-Pre checklist.
-We are interested in models with alterations in any of the 102 high-confidence genes identified via large-scale exome sequencing by Satterstrom et al. (2020), and models of Fragile X Syndrome (FXS) and Rett Syndrome (RTT) which have alterations in the FMR1 and MECP2 genes respectively.
-Although neither FXS nor RTT are included in the list of 102 genes, they are extensively researched monogenic NDCs.
+Here, we aim to evaluate the quantity, characteristics, and reporting quality of systematic reviews which synthesise research using genetically-modified animals to model NDCs.
+We assessed the reporting quality of included systematic reviews using the PRISMA-Pre checklist.
+We were interested in (1) models with alterations in any of the 102 high-confidence genes identified via large-scale exome sequencing by Satterstrom et al. (2020), and (2) models of Fragile X Syndrome (FXS), Rett Syndrome (RTT), and Angelman Syndrome which have alterations in the FMR1,MECP2, and UBE3A genes respectively.
+These additional three genes are not included in the list of 102 genes, however they are extensively researched monogenic NDCs.

-This review will not synthesise evidence from existing reviews.
-The rationale behind this review is that by identifying the quantity and reporting quality of existing systematic reviews in this area, we can inform guidance on how future systematic reviews within this research field should be conducted.
-Findings from this review will be used to inform the development of a living evidence summary of research using genetically-modified animals to model NDCs, a preliminary protocol for which has been preregistered on the Open Science Framework (OSF; DOI:10.17605/OSF.IO/GFTZP).
+This review does not synthesise evidence from existing reviews.
+The rationale behind this review is that by identifying the quantity of and assessing the reporting quality of existing systematic reviews in this area, we can inform guidance on how future systematic reviews within this research field should be conducted.
+Findings from this review have been used to inform the development of a living evidence summary of research using genetically-modified animals to model NDCs, a preliminary protocol which is available on the Open Science Framework (OSF; DOI:10.17605/OSF.IO/GFTZP).

 Methods